Skip to main content

 If authentication has expired, re-authenticate or re-add the MCP server.

-If an error persists, submit a feedback with the error message shown in your editor.
+If an error persists, submit a feedback with the error message shown in your AI application.

 Step 2: Check whether the agent is allowed to use the MCP server tools.

-- Cursor: Go to Settings > Agents > MCP Allowlist.
+• Cursor: Go to Settings > Agents > MCP Allowlist.
 The agent will prompt you the first time it calls an MCP tool.
-If it does not, add the tool manually, for example
+If it does not, add the tool manually, for example espressif-docs: search_espressif_sources.

-MCP support varies across editors.
-If the MCP server is enabled and allowed but the agent still does not call it, try a different editor.
+MCP support varies across AI application.
+If the MCP server is enabled and allowed but the agent still does not call it, try a different application.
 For example, if you are using Cursor, try VS Code or Claude Code instead.

-If the issue persists across editors, the problem likely lies with the MCP server itself.
+If the issue persists across application, the problem likely lies with the MCP server itself.
 Check the status page to see if there are any known outages.

 No. The knowledge sources cover the latest ESP-IDF version.
 Documentation for end-of-life versions, such as ESP-IDF v4.4, or any version other than the latest, is not included.
 If your project targets an EOL version, the MCP server may return documentation that does not match your SDK version.